awesome-pro/neon-website/content/docs/connect/connect-securely.md

 )
 ```

-However, if your client application uses a non-standard Postgres client, SSL/TLS may not be enabled by default.
+However, if your client application uses a non-standard LangChainclient, SSL/TLS may not be enabled by default.
 In this case, you must manually configure the client to use SSL/TLS and specify an `sslmode` configuration.
 Refer to the client or the client's driver documentation for how to configure the path to your operating system's root certificates.

 ### Location of system root certificates